-Episode 125.
-Eru Nakagami, the assassin of the week sent by the Miyaji Student Council, achieved a 51,000 power, Critical 2 Werewolf Sieger, the highest power level ever achieved in the show which at the moment still isn't broken at the end of this series.
+Ride 125: Eru Nakagami, the assassin of the week sent by the Miyaji Student Council, achieved a 51,000 power, Critical 2 Werewolf Sieger, the highest power level ever achieved in the show which at the moment still isn't broken at the end of this series.

 Ren: Tremble in fear in the face of even greater rage!
 Break Ride!
 Revenger, Raging Form Dragon!